-Save Money and Keep PCB Costs Down with Consistent Documentation Tools
+Save Money and Keep PCB Pricing Down with Consistent Documentation Tools

-PCB design tools capable of tracking costs and keeping production expenditures in-budget.
+PCB design tools are capable of tracking costs and keeping production expenditures within the budget.

 Produce low-cost instructions with elegant drill files

 Knowledge of the design is communicated in the design documents.
-The design documents include the gerber files, drill files, Bill of Materials, and the assembly instructions.
-The fabricator consults the gerbers which must include notes specifying the stackup and other specifications such as drill hole size and associated pads.
-Materials selected to achieve the stackup together with tooling drive pricing.
+The design documents include the Gerber files, drill files, Bill of Materials, and assembly instructions.
+The fabricator consults the Gerbers which must include notes specifying the stack-up and other specifications such as drill hole size and associated pads.
+Materials selected to achieve the stack-up together with tooling drive pricing.
 Next comes assembly, and the assembler consults the Bill of Materials, and any notes to determine special handling that will drive costs.

-Getting clear instructions to your fabrication and assembly vendors is critical for accurate pricing.
+Getting clear instructions from your fabrication and assembly vendors is critical for accurate pricing.
 Accurate pricing comes from instructions included on, or with, PCB documents that clearly reflect the same information.
-Stackup notes must match each gerber layer.
-Drill hole sizes and pads must match gerber files.
-Bills of Material must contain at least one part for every reference designator on the silk screen files.
+Stackup notes must match each Gerber layer.
+Drill hole sizes and pads must match Gerber files.
+Bills of Material must contain at least one part for every reference designator on the silkscreen files.
 Components listed on the BoM must contain accurate vendor parts numbers and, in best cases, alternate parts to enable competitive pricing.
-A good document package clearly communicates design needs to your fabricators and your assemblers resulting in pricing availability well before build dates.
+A good document package clearly communicates design needs to your fabricators and your assemblers resulting in pricing availability well before building dates.

 Use elegant tools to remove cost when supplying build files

 A cost-effective build results when designers communicate and follow vendor design guidelines.
-Knowing design guidelines at your vendor house allows careful selection of materials and thoughtful preparation of documents.
-With thoughtful preparation of stackup guidelines and assembly instructions, your documents contain realizable PCB assemblies at the best cost.
+Knowing design guidelines at your vendor house allows for careful selection of materials and thoughtful preparation of documents.
+With thoughtful preparation of stack-up guidelines and assembly instructions, your documents contain realizable PCB assemblies at the best cost.

 - Include cost planning early in the design cycle to incorporate details in documents.